big-shadow/c-sharp-interview/README.md

 Answers to arbitrarily picked advanced C# questions.
 Includes a demo program.

 Q. What happens if I call a virtual method in a base class constructor?
-A. Type initializers run for most derived to base, then instance initializers run from most derived to base.
+A. Type initializers run from most derived to base, then instance initializers run from most derived to base.
 Run the program for a demonstration.

 Q. Describe property attributes.
 A. They can be used to mark members as conditional, obsolete, and can be queried via reflection.
 Also demo'd.